Compassionate legal help from an experienced family immigration lawyer.

 Your individual legal needs are as unique as you.
-You can have a smooth and headache-free immigration experience for you and your family with insightful strategic advice and effective solutions from The Batrakova Law Office (TBLO).
+You can have a smooth and headache-free immigration experience for you and your family by working with an experienced family immigration lawyer.
+Receive insightful strategic advice and effective solutions from The Batrakova Law Office (TBLO).

-Irina Batrakova, a native of Russia and TBLO founder, has walked in your shoes and brings an extensive experience in all aspects of family-based immigration law.
-TBLO represents individual clients in marriage-based cases and petitions for alien relatives, Consular Processing, waivers and naturalization.
+Irina Batrakova, a native of Russia and TBLO founder, has walked in your shoes and brings an extensive experience in all aspects of family immigration law.
+Our family immigration lawyer represents individual clients in marriage-based cases and petitions for alien relatives, consular processing, waivers and naturalization.

 The K-1 fiancé visa is available to foreign nationals interested in marrying U.S. citizens and residing permanently in the United States.
 This visa type generally has shorter processing times compared to marriage-based immigrant visa petitions.
 You are eligible for the K-1 fiancé visa if: